 Try it out.

 and that makes it really easy to reuse.

-Now, it's your turn.
+Now it's your turn.

 Create and name one block for the first part

-Drag the code you already built into the “Define” stack.
+Drag the code you already built into the define stack.

 to make your android speak and animate.